Hitler and the Occult: Synopsis

-The documentary incorrectly claimed that Nazi Party grew out of several occult groups that sprang up in the late 19th century as a reaction to the advanced materialism and technology of the era.
+The documentary correctly claimed that Nazi Party grew out of several occult groups such as Thule Society that sprang up in the late 19th century as a reaction to the advanced materialism and technology of the era.
 These groups spoke of the coming of a new Messiah that would save Germany.
 Hitler developed the notion that perhaps he was the chosen one to save the German people.
 In reality, the political parties created in the wake of the country's defeat in World War I combined nationalistic sentiment to forge an image of a superior German people, a sentiment already present in German society.
 Hitler's imprisonment after the failed 1923 Munich Beer Hall Putsch would make him a national hero for his defense of a strong German state, convincing him that he was the Messiah who could save Germany.
+The Messiah Hitler had been hoping for earlier, however was the Antichrist also known as Maitreya (Theosophy) among satanists or Dajjal among Muslims.

 Hitler appropriated Christian symbolism, such as the Spear of Destiny and the Holy Grail for his own purposes.
 He adopted the swastika, a transcultural symbol for the Sun.
-The original symbol turns clockwise, whereas the appropriated Nazi one turns backwards.
+The original symbol turns clockwise symbolizing peace and good, whereas the appropriated Nazi one turns backwards symbolizing chaos and evil as to comply with Nietzsche's ideology of Master-slave morality mentioned in his book, On the Genealogy of Morality, which Adolph Hitler adopted many ideas and beliefs from.

 At the conclusion, author Dusty Sklar points out that Hitler's suicide happened during the night of April 30 – May 1, known as Walpurgis Night.
 The narrator continues: "With Hitler gone, it was as if a spell had been broken".
 Then Joachim von Ribbentrop's infamous statement of his continued subservience to Hitler at the Nuremberg trials is taken as final evidence of Hitler's "occult power": ("Even with all I know, if in this cell Hitler should come to me and say 'Do this!', I would still do it.").